 - Sour cream porridge (Rømmegrøt) – amazing with butter, raisins, cinnamon, and sugar

-- Ride pudding (Risengrynsgrøt) – add some sugar for a sweet dessert
+- Rice pudding (Risengrynsgrøt) – add some sugar for a sweet dessert

 - Leftsa – bread, butter, cinnamon, sugar deliciousness